Khalistan Zindabad Force: Organisation and activities

 The Khalistan Zindabad Force is headed by Ranjit Singh Neeta, a native of Jammu and Kashmir.
 He was listed among India's 20 most wanted persons in 2008.
+It largely compromises of Jammu based Sikhs.

 The strength and striking capabilities of the Khalistan Zindabad Force are currently unknown, but it is reported that attempts have been made for the Khalistan Zindabad Force and other militant groups from Kashmir to co-ordinate their efforts.
 Funding of the organisation comes from United Kingdom, Malaysia and Spain.